 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.
+The easiest way to do this is to select from the toolbar.